clementravet/Greybox-modeling-to-optimize-night-ventilation-in-office-spaces/README.md

-# darkgreybox

-**Grey-box modeling of office spaces to optimize nighttime ventilation for summer cooling**
+# Grey-box modeling of office spaces to optimize nighttime ventilation for summer cooling

 This repository contains the code developed for the Master's thesis:
 > *Grey-box modeling of office spaces to optimize nighttime ventilation for summer cooling*